Ski-in/ski-out vacation rentals in Taos Ski Valley

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

+Originally a copper mining village called Twining, this mountain town is all about one thing now: skiing.
+High in the Sangre de Cristo Mountains, in the shadow of Wheeler Peak — New Mexico’s highest point at 13,161 feet — this high-elevation town has been a ski resort since the 1950s.
+Back then, a family bought the land that would become Taos Ski Valley (yes, the village and resort share a name) and developed a ski area with a homegrown vibe, attracting relatively low crowds to its world-class slopes, known for adventure skiing.
 A billionaire conservationist purchased the resort in 2013 and has been sprucing up the slopes and amenities.
 New lifts, restaurants, and ski areas sprung up, all run as a B corporation — a business required to meet certain environmental and social standards.
 To that end, the resort is deploying electric vehicles and energy-efficient snowmaking in an effort to lower its carbon footprint, among other initiatives.
 Just 30 minutes from the artsy outpost of Taos, Taos Ski Valley is an idyllic base from which to explore the snowy mountains and desert plains of New Mexico.

-Winter — extending into early spring — is high season here.
+Winter — extending into early spring — is high season for vacation rentals here.
 As the inches of snow rise, so does the visitor count.
 (Although you still find fewer crowds here than at buzzier ski locales.)
 And despite the low temperatures — especially in chilly January — you’re likely to encounter sun, as it shines about 290 days a year here.
 Late spring and fall are sedate shoulder seasons, and in summer, when temperatures are balmy and warm, Taos Ski Valley is a low-key base for exploring the Carson National Forest and other natural wonders.
 The resort offers scenic lift rides, and its peakside restaurant is a choice place for an outdoor beverage with mountain views.